BREL's 'International Train'

 |RUM Coach 99523 being propelled onto the train ferry at Dunkerque on 17th June 1988|

-Although the coaches were fitted with BT10 bogies it was possible to fit the newly-designed high speed T4 bogie and in late 1986 opportunity was taken to test the bogie at high speed.
-Two of these were fitted to an additional un-branded International coach No:99519 and tested on the ECML at up to 145 mile/h.
+Although at least one coach (99529) was fitted with T4 bogies from new, they were eventually equipped with BT10 bogies.
+However in late 1986 opportunity was taken to test the T4 bogie at high speed and they were fitted to an additional un-branded International coach No:99519 and tested on the ECML at up to 145 mile/h.

 speed test train comprising two power cars (Nos.
 43109 and 43118), two